 At this time, for any parents out there who might be struggling with teenagers and mood swings – and watching a child start to fail at life when they had always been successful (for lack of better words.)
 My heart goes out to you – this type of situation controls your life.
 I felt like I was losing friends, I cut back from all I could in life to give Kiana my full attention.
 I didn’t know how to talk about what I was struggling with at home because I didn’t want to invade Kiana’s privacy by oversharing with others what she was going through.
 I also had a really hard time not being angry with the other adults in Kiana’s life.
 I felt like her teachers, dance coaches, doctors, and others who could have chosen to remain a positive force – all gave up on her or became extraordinarily critical.
 I spent my days begging people to try and understand her headaches, struggles, etc. I fully realize that as a society there needs to be rules and guidelines to gauge performance – I am typically a very happy rule keeper myself, and usually try to go above and beyond in all I do.
 However, I also feel we’re at an era in our culture that we know so much more about health that MORE often than not we should examine what is going on and adjust the rules and guidelines.
 There is no standard that fits everyone.
 All but one adult in her life gave up.
 And I share this because it had such an impact on our family.
 Such a beautiful, inspiring impact.

 At this time as Kiana continued to struggle and sometimes spiral down quickly (about eighteen months ago) we had an aggressive pediatric therapist in our area recommended to us.
 By then we had already taken her to a dozen doctors to try different things for her headaches, a chiropractor, anything we could think of.
 We’d exhausted all our holistic ideas and supplements.
+Some have suggested that the best cannabis vape pens could be an effective way of dealing with pain and headaches.
 And Kiana welcomed the idea of a therapist.
 We had talked about going to a therapist for a long time – but the timing with moving, etc had just not worked right.

 After nearly 2.5 years of feeling like our daughter would never be happy and stable again, she had the most amazinugly quick success with a therapist.
 First of all, she was able to talk through everything that had been troubling her without a parent involved.
 Something that I realize now is really important for teenagers.
 Arrogantly, as her mother I had always thought I could take care of anything she’d go through.
 And I was so wrong.